-An ORSA Report is produced at least annually, and the results of each assessment are reported to the Board.
+An ORSA Report is produced annually at a minimum, and the results of each assessment are reported to the Board.
 The Board actively participates in the ORSA process by steering how the assessment is performed and challenging its results, including suggesting and challenging stress scenarios.
 This assessment is also taken into account when formulating strategic decisions for the Company.